exyi/coberec/docs/thesis/approaches.md

 This example will run an HTTP GET request to `/users/NAME` when we call `GetUser("NAME")`.
 We still have to define the methods and the input and output types (the `User` in this case), but otherwise the boilerplate is reduced to the bare minimum.

+> See the [`System.Reflection.Emit.AssemblyBuilder` documentation](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.assemblybuilder?view=netcore-3.1) for more information about creating new types.

 With runtime code generation, we significantly reduce the performance problem with throughput while the startup time may rise significantly.
 Furthermore, it is quite unfriendly to runtimes which do not use JIT - such as .NET on mobile devices or WebAssembly.